 No decision should ever be taken on this limited amount of information, particularly as there can be commercial reasons why incorporation is essential.

 Any business whose taxable supplies exceed £85,000 in any period of twelve months must register for VAT within one month of the end of that period.
 Conversely if in any period of twelve months the turnover falls below £83,000 then the business can deregister from VAT.
 Strictly speaking it is the individual, or group of individuals who must register (or deregister) and not the actual business.
 Furthermore the turnover of all businesses activities must be included when calculating the limits.
-It therefore follows that following registration, all subsequent sales from all businesses come within the scope of the VAT legislation.

 Other relevant limits are £1.35m as a maximum turnover in order to join the Cash Accounting scheme.
 The equivalent entry for the Flat rate scheme is £150,000.